dhiraj0ryz/SAS-NOTES/README.md

  If you don't specify delimiter in the second parameter of COUNTW function, it would automatically special characters as a delimiter.

+13.01 - SAS DATE FORMATS AND INFORMATS

+Informats is used to tell SAS how to read a variable whereas Formats is used to tell SAS how to display or write values of a variable.

+Informats is basically used when you read or import data from either an external file (Text/Excel/CSV) or read in sample data which was created using CARDS/DATALINES statement.
+It is also used when you create a new variable in a dataset.

+Formats can be used in both Data Steps and PROC Steps whereas Informat can be used only in Data Steps.
+Let's understand by examples -

+Example 1 - Read Dates in SAS

+In the program below, we have used INFORMATS ddmmyy8. and ddymmyy10. to read dates in SAS.
+It creates a dataset called sampledata which is stored in WORK library.

+DATA sampledata;
+     INPUT @6 date1 ddmmyy8. @15 date2 ddmmyy10.;
+    CARDS;
+     30-12-16 30-12-2016
+  ;
+RUN;

+The INFORMATS ddmmyy8. is used to read 30-12-16 date and ddmmyy10. to read 30-12-2016 date.
+In this case, 8 and 10 refers to width of the date.

+It returns 20818 as it is in SAS date value form.
+It is not meaningful if you look at the value.
+You cannot tell which date it is.
+To display in real date form, use FORMAT statement.

+*Example - conversion of informat variables into format*

+DATA sampledata;
+INPUT @6 date1 ddmmyy8. @15 date2 ddmmyy10.;
+FORMAT date1 ddmmyy8. date2 ddmmyy10.;
+cards;
+30-12-16 30-12-2016
+;
+RUN;

+How to read DD-MMM-YY format

+You can use date11. format for both DD-MMM-YY and DD-MMM-YYYY format.

+DATA temp;
+INPUT @6 dt date11.;
+FORMAT dt date11.;
+CARDS;
+10-oct-14
+;
+PROC PRINT NOOBS;
+RUN;

+Example 2 - Display Today's Date

+The today() function can be used to generate current date.

+*Example - to find today's date*

+data _null_;
+dt=today();
+format dt yymmdd10.;
+put dt ;
+run;

+Result : It returns 2016-12-30 as 30DEC2016 is the today's date.
+It's in YYYY-MM-DD format because we've used yymmdd10. format.
+The 10 refers to the width of the date as 2016-12-30 contains 10 elements.
+The PUT statement is used to show value in log window.

+To display date in WORD format
+1. Short Word Date Format

+The format date9. returns 30DEC2016.
+format dt date9.;

+2. Complete Word Date Format

+The format WORDDATE. returns DECEMBER 30, 2016.
+No need to specify width in this format.
+It automatically adjusts the width depending on the month.

+*Example - to format  word date returns date format( full name)  without including days*

+format dt WORDDATE.;

+3. Including WEEK

+The format WEEKDATE. gives Friday, December 30, 2016

+*Example - to format  word date returns date, days format( full name) *

+format dt WEEKDATE.;

+Display DAY / MONTH / YEAR

+In this section, we will see how we can write only day, month, year and weekday. data _null_;
+dt=today();
+put "Day :"  dt  DAY.;
+put "Month :" dt MONTH.;
+put "YEAR:" dt YEAR.;
+put "WEEKDAY:" dt DOWNAME.;
+run;

+We can also use FORMAT in the PUT statement without specifying FORMAT statement explicitly.
+The DAY. format returned 30, MONTH. format returned 12 and YEAR. format returned 2016.
+In addition, we have used DOWNAME. format to extract weekday (Friday).

+Other Popular Formats

+Some of the commonly used date formats are listed below - Formats	Result
+DDMMYYP10.
+30.12.2016
+DDMMYYS10.
+30/12/2016
+MMDDYYP10.
+12.30.2016
+MMDDYYS10.
+12/30/2016
+WORDDATX19.
+30 DECEMBER 2016